Click a thumbnail to see its larger version and description.

 In 2018 a limited edition (100 pieces) with purple transparent body hit the market.
 See image 12.

 In 2018 another version called "Speed Tuttminx" with a distinct shape was mass produced.
 Its hexagonal faces and pentagonal faces have different sticker types: uniform and textured.
+It can also be called "Concave tuttminx".

 Thank you to the following people for their assistance in helping collect the information on this page: Lee Tutt.